MileHacker Logo

 • Emergency Services: Dial 112 for general emergencies (police, ambulance, fire).

-• Food Hygiene: Eat hot, food cooked to order.
+• Food Hygiene: Eat hot, food cooked to request.
 Avoid raw/undercooked items.
 Wash hands frequently or use Hand sanitizer.

 Crime & Natural Hazards

 Pemba is generally considered safer and more relaxed than Zanzibar or mainland Tanzania, with lower crime rates.
 However, practicing common sense safety precautions remains wise.
 Petty crime, like pickpocketing, occurs in crowded market areas.
-Secure valuables in a hotel safe.
+Keep valuables safe in an inn safe.

 Safety Measures

 • Avoid walking alone at night in poorly lit areas.
-Use reputable taxis for night travel.
+Use reputable taxis for traveling at night.

 • Environmental Dangers: Flooding can occur during the long rainy season (March-May).